Hadokane/CI_PP2_HUG/README.md

 ---

-The quit button at the bottom of the screen required a failsafe to prevent the user accidentally clicking it and restarting the entire game (as happened to me early during manual testing), as such I implemented an `onClick` function that displayed two additional buttons in it's place.
-Improving the users experience by preventing this disheartening action from happening and providing an additional check to confirm their action.
+The quit button at the bottom of the screen required a failsafe to prevent the user from accidentally clicking it and restarting the entire game (as happened to me early during manual testing), as such I implemented an `onClick` function that displayed two additional buttons in its place.
+Improving the user's experience by preventing this disheartening action from happening and providing an additional check to confirm their action.

 - One to confirm the Quit action.
 - One to cancel the Quit action.

-Feedback was provided by using default bootstrap classes to change the `:hover` colour of these buttons to Green and Red (`success` and `warning`).
+Feedback was provided by using default bootstrap classes to change the `: hover` colour of these buttons to Green and Red (`success` and `warning`).

 <details><summary>Button Return</summary><img src="assets/images/docs/play_session/button1.png" alt="Button Return"></details>